understanding-the-connected-home/book/values.md

 Recently, with more and more reports of hacked internet-enabled baby phones, CCTV cameras and fridges turned into email spamming machines[^6], security became more of a priority both in the products' design process and communications.

 We believe that tight security is absolutely essential.
-Users and their data need to be protected from any party that might try to track, spy, or hack--be it criminals, commercial entities or governments.[^7]
+Users and their data need to be protected from any party that might try to track, spy, or hack—be it criminals, commercial entities or governments.[^7]

 Only then the home can be the safe space that is must be.